FacilityApi/FacilityApi.github.io/generate/index.md

 # Generate Code

-To generate code from a [Facility Service Definition](/define), do one of the following:
+To generate client code, server code, and/or documentation for a [Facility Service Definition](/define), do one of the following:</p>

 * Use the [Facility Editor](/editor).
 Enter an FSD or Swagger API definition, choose the desired generator, and click Download.
 * Run a [command-line tool](/generate/tools) on the command line or in a build script.